E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/guessoc/guessoc_readme.rst

 Source Code
 ___________

-The source code for this module can be download via gitlat_.
+The source code for this module can be download via gitlab_.
 You firstly need to make an account (at gitlab).
 The code of the guessoc module has its own repository so you can clone it typing:

 git clone ssh://git@gitlab.e-cam2020.eu:10022/sanz/durham-ecam.git or git clone https://gitlab.e-cam2020.eu:10443/sanz/durham-ecam.git